Vedran Jugović

-Vedran Jugović (/hr/; born 10 September 1989) is a Croatian footballer, playing for NK Osijek in the Prva HNL.
+Vedran Jugović (/hr/; born 10 September 1989) is a Croatian retired footballer, who most recently played for NK Osijek in the Prva HNL.

 Club career

 Osijek

 Jugović started his career playing at youth level for Osijek, with whom he signed a professional contract in 2008.
 He collected over 100 caps for Osijek over five seasons, scoring eight goals.

 Rijeka

 In February 2013, Jugović was transferred to Rijeka together with his teammate Ivan Vargić.
 He made his debut for Rijeka in Round 21 1.
 HNL fixture against HNK Cibalia, coming on as a substitute in the 61st minute.
 He made 10 further appearances that season, collecting two assists and scoring in the final round of the season in a 4–1 win over NK Zagreb.
 The 2013–14 season was difficult for Jugović, with injuries hampering his performances.
 He managed 31 appearances in all competitions, including a game against Real Betis, his first in the UEFA Europa League.
 Until December 2015, he collected 100 caps for Rijeka in all competition, scoring seven goals.